 - Ocean freight: the most economical mode of transportation, but it takes the longest time, usually 14-35 days

 The essence of the timeliness difference stems from the physical characteristics and operating procedures of different modes of transportation.
 Air transport wins with speed but is limited by load and volume, while ocean transport is the opposite.
+When choosing a mode of transportation, companies need to comprehensively consider the characteristics of the goods (value, volume, perishability), supply chain needs (replenishment cycle, market response speed) and cost budget.

 Sea Freight Time from China to Australia